JackPlowman/dev-cli-gum-experiment/README.md

-# Gum Experiments
+# Gum Dev Cli Experiment

 ![Experimental](https://img.shields.io/badge/Experimental-8A2BE2?style=for-the-badge&color=ff9500&label=Status)

 This repository contains various experiments and examples related to the Gum.
-Each directory contains a specific experiment or example, showcasing different features and functionalities of Gum.
+This is to help decide on the best way to use Gum for future cli applications.

 ## Scripts